agondray/simple-node-react-redux-starter/README.md

 ## Features:
 * React and Node hot-reloading on the same port using Chokidar.

-## What's next?
-* Implement Redux `connect` to containers
-* Recompose-enabled
+* Recompose higher-order functional components:
-  * Higher-order components can be added to any component using `Recompose`
+  * Higher-order components can be added to any component using `recompose`
   * Current working example to showcase this can be found in the TopNav component
+* Uses `redux-promise-middleware` and `redux-thunk` middlewares for the redux store
+* Uses `type-to-reducer` to make it easier to handle and read the dispatch status (PENDING, REJECTED, FULFILLED)

 ## Commands
 1. `npm install` to install dependencies